-NOTE: There are some day tours that offer guided tours, but they actually only provide the guide for the outside of the museum, which loses the whole point of taking a guide in my opinion.
+NOTE: There are some day tours that offer guided tours, but they actually only provide a guide for the outside of the museum, which loses the whole point of having a guide in my opinion.
 So read the reviews carefully before booking your tour.
-The ones I mentioned above have a live guide for sure.
+The ones I mentioned above definitely have a live guide.

 How to get to Figueres from Barcelona by yourself

 If you do not want to take a tour, you can easily get there by train (a 15-20 minute walk from the train station will be required though), bus or by renting a car.